-Join Dan Gookin for an in-depth discussion in this video Allocating memory, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Allocating memory, part of Learning C.

 - When a program needs storage, you allocate it…in the code by setting aside space for a variable.…When you need more than one variable, you create an array.…And when you don't know how much space you need, you guess.…But there's a better way.…In this movie, I cover the topic…of allocating storage in your code.…You'll see how to properly ask for storage,…determine that it's available,…and then access that storage in your code.…Storage is divvied up by the operating system.…